 The Jefferson College of Health Sciences Physician Assistant (PA) Program will host information sessions to provide details on our program, the PA profession and how prospective students can apply.
 Anyone interested in the PA profession is invited and welcome to attend!
 To learn more about these events, including how to register, click here.

 To learn more about the faculty and staff of the Physician Assistant Program, click here.

 To see Jefferson College of Health Sciences Catalog, with the Physician Assistant section beginning on page 190, click here.

-Click here to download Jefferson College Physician Assistant Program Frequently Asked Questions.
+Click here to download the Jefferson College Physician Assistant Program Frequently Asked Questions.

 The program prepares graduates in generalist, primary care medicine to provide diagnostic and therapeutic medical services under physician supervision.
 Physician assistants provide high-quality, cost-effective healthcare while maintaining patient satisfaction at a level comparable to that of physicians.
 The licensed PA can provide most of the healthcare services performed by medical doctors and is an integral part in healthcare delivery today.